pcvonz/godot_workshop_01/README.md

 * Shift + arrow keys moves an object 10 pixels.
 * For real precision, use the inspector to set scale, position, rotation, etc.
 * Locking objects is also useful for cluttered scenes.
 Definitely recommend locking your `TileMap`.
+* Shift and drag will move an object along the x or y axis

 ##Creating a tilemap